Rate-Limited Quantum-to-Classical Optimal Transport in Finite and Continuous-Variable Quantum Systems: Finite Dimensional Quantum Systems

-Assume that there exists an achievable $(n,R,R_c)$ coding scheme and a set of n-letter collective measurements $\Upsilon^{(m)}$ selected by a shared random number $m$ on Alice's side.
-The measurement results in outcome $L$ which is sent to Bob.
-Finally, Bob uses a batch decoder $P_{X^n|L,M}(x^n|l,m)$, to generate the final state.
-Thus, the n-letter encoding quantum measurement composite state is
+The corresponding n-letter collective measurements $\Upsilon^{(M)}$ selected by a shared random number $M$ on Alice's side, with the relation in eq. \eqref{eq:definition_achievability_distortion}, results in the outcome $L$ which is sent to Bob.
+Finally, Bob uses a batch decoder $P_{X^n|L,M}(x^n|l,m)$, to generate the reconstructed state.
+The resulting n-letter encoding quantum measurement composite state is